Why use Natural Soap Ingredients?

 We wash our hands, hair, body and face on a regular basis, and mass produced soap has some rather nasty ingredients in it.
 Soap with natural ingredients can actual benefit the skin so here is the list of ingredients and their likely benefits.

-Olive Oil Produced here in Milas, Olive oil supports regeneration of the skin tissue and the regulation of natural moisture balance.
+Olive Oil is produced here in Milas.
+Olive oil supports regeneration of the skin tissue and the regulation of natural moisture balance.
 Rich in high quality antioxidants, which neutralise free radicals that can be harmful to the skin.
 Rich in substances with anti-inflammatory effects.
 Olive Oil is used in all of our soaps in our shop.

-Hazelnut Oil Often used in products for facial moisturising, dry and mature skin.
+Hazelnut Oil is often used in products for facial moisturising, dry and mature skin.
 Has been shown to help filter the suns harmful rays.
 Is known for its astringent qualities so is often used on acne prone skin.

 Laurel Oil is natural antiseptic with soothing properties that can help aid dry skin, dandruff, skin sores and spots to name a few.
 The oil nourishes and cleans the skin, removing odours and dead cells.
 Typically 10 – 60% is used in soap together with Olive oil.
 You can find our Laurel soap in our shop.

 Goat’s Milk has been used since ancient times as a natural cleanser.
 It is one of the finest moisturisers and has excellent emollient properties and contains vitamin A, and several B vitamins including riboflavin, niacin, B6, B12.
-You can find our Goat’s Milk soap in our shop.
+We use goat’s milk direct from the next village.
+Creamy, rich and fresh.

-Pine Honey has antiseptic and antimicrobial properties make it great for healing cuts and burns by killing bacteria and fungus.
+Honey has antiseptic and antimicrobial properties make it great for healing cuts and burns by killing bacteria and fungus.
 Raw honey also contains gluconic acid, a mild alpha hydroxy acid that brightens the complexion, evens out skin tone, and lightens scars and age spots.
-Our Honey soap can be found in our shop.
+We use honey that comes direct from the local bee hives in the mountains behind us.

 Oatmeal Helps reduce inflammation, heal rashes and relieve skin irritations.Treats dry skin.
 It gently deep cleans pores without irritation.
 Naturally stimulates collagen deposition and activation of immune cells within the skin.
 Aids exfoliation of the skin.
 Used in our Oatmeal soap, in our shop.